Grawnya/the-roastery-ecommerce-store/README.md

 * Use profile data to create a data model which can influence the best types of coffee to advertise, promote and sell.
 \
 &nbsp;

+## Structure
+Having a well-worked out project structure ensures that creating the project would occur in a more logical manner and the sprint steps can be closely followed.
+Therefore, the content was broken into applications to account for the various tasks and into database tables to organise how the data obtained from the user will be stored.
+\
+&nbsp;

+### Project Applications
+For this project, 6 applications were created:
+* blog – To provide the user with interesting coffee centric content and allows the website owner to share interesting information and offers with the user.
+* checkout – To purchase the items in the shopping bag and place an order successfully.
+* home – To provide details regarding the coffee ecommerce store and encourages users to go to other parts of the website.
+A solely static app with no models.
+* products – To view the available products on the ecommerce store and to allow the website owner to add, edit or delete existing products.
+* profile_app – To let the user put in personal details for a faster checkout if the checkout form is prepopulated and to provide useful information for the website user re demographic, favourite coffee etc.
+* shopping_bag – To place products inside and therefore can ready a user’s final order.

+\
+&nbsp;